 Julie Gramolini Williams

-Julie Gramolini Williams joined the Minnesota Orchestra in 2007 and began serving as acting principal oboe in September 2022.
+Julie Gramolini Williams joined the Minnesota Orchestra in 2007 and has served as acting associate principal oboe since September 2021; she also served as acting principal oboe from September through December 2022.
 She was previously a member of the Omaha Symphony, and held the principal oboe post with the United States Air Force Band of the West, stationed in San Antonio, Texas.
 During her enlistment, she was a soloist with the concert band and toured with the Southwest Winds Woodwind Quintet.

 As a concert soloist, Gramolini Williams won the praises of The New York Times in 2014, who reported, “Julie Gramolini Williams needs to be singled out for her excellent oboe solos in both the Strauss [Don Juan] and the Beethoven [Symphony No. 3] in both concerts.”
 She performed as oboe soloist in a 2016 performance of Frank Martin’s Concerto for Wind Instruments, Timpani, Percussion and String—a concert that critics wrote, “showed off the versatility of the orchestra’s musicians.”
 A multi-talented musician in her own right, Gramolini Williams played the English horn in a 2018 rendition of John Adams’ Gnarly Buttons; the Pioneer Press called her solo in the piece’s final movement “beautiful and sweet.”